Hong Kong opens fresh public consultations on financial failures

 Due to the complexity and scale of the proposals, the government has opened a second consultation to explore key issues, including governance, the treatment of creditors, and the scope of the government’s “resolution” powers, in more detail.

-Legislating resolution powers is critical if Hong Kong is to maintain its status as a global financial center.
+Legislating resolution powers is critical if Hong Kong is to maintain its status as a global financial centre.

 Hong Kong hosts 38 of the world’s largest and most systemically important financial firms.

-Home regulators of global banks like HSBC or Standard Chartered will be reluctant to let them operate in countries that have not implemented resolution laws, according to lawyers.

-Reporting by Michelle Price; additional reporting by Denny Thomas and Donny Kwok; Editing by Simon Cameron-Moore
+Home regulators of global banks like HSBC or Standard Chartered will be reluctant to let them operate in countries that have not implemented resolution laws, according to laywers.
+(Reporting by Michelle Price; additional reporting by Denny Thomas and Donny Kwok; Editing by Simon Cameron-Moore)